 This is a market-neutral portfolio.
 If the market as whole gains 10 percent in value, you will gain $25,000 in profit from your investments in Firm A and Firm B and lose $25,000 from your investments in Firm C and Firm D. If the market as a whole falls by 10 percent, you will gain $25,000 in profit from Firms C and D even while your shares in Firms A and B lose the same.
 The goal of this portfolio is to profit off its specific investments, with Firm A and Firm B gaining value while share prices decline for Firm C and Firm D.

-While long-short investing is typically employed by major funds, you can use it to diversify your own portfolio as well.
-But first, a warning: Short positions are extremely risky for the average investor.
-While a stock can go no lower than zero, there’s theoretically no upper boundary for how high its price can climb.
-This means that, unlike a long position, a short position has potentially unlimited losses.
-If the investment goes wrong it is possible to lose more money than you initially invested and end up in debt to your broker.
-So, if your short position is failing, consider closing it out before your losses pile up.
+Long-short investing is a strategy often utilized by major funds, but individual investors can also leverage it to diversify their portfolios.
+However, a word of caution: Short positions carry significant risk, especially for the average investor.
+While a stock’s price can’t drop below zero, there’s no theoretical limit to how high it can rise.
+This means that, unlike a long position, a short position can lead to unlimited losses.
+If the trade goes against you, it’s possible to lose more than your initial investment and end up owing your broker.
+So if your short position isn’t performing well, consider closing it to prevent escalating losses.

 Bottom Line